flare-foundation/fasset-closed-beta/README.md

 2. If you don't have the `secrets.json` file set up, see [Secrets](#secrets) guide; otherwise, follow the next step;
 3. Place your `secrets.json` file in the `fasset-closed-beta` folder under the name `secrets.json`;
 4. Obtain the API key via registering on Telegram - follow the [Telegram](#telegram) guide;
-5. Go to [Agent Owner Registry](https://coston-explorer.flare.network/address/0x746cBEAa5F4CAB057f70e10c2001b3137Ac223B7/write-contract#address-tabs), connect via Metamask with your `management.address` from the `secrets.json`, and call `setWorkAddress` with your `secrets.owner.native.address` as an argument.
+5. Go to [Agent Owner Registry](https://coston-explorer.flare.network/address/0x746cBEAa5F4CAB057f70e10c2001b3137Ac223B7/write-contract#address-tabs) smart contract, connect via Metamask with your `management.address` from the `secrets.json`, and call `setWorkAddress` with your `secrets.owner.native.address` as an argument.

 ## Scenario Setup